davxy/jam-conformance/fuzz-proto/README.md

   detect inconsistencies.
 - **Full state retrieval:** The `GetState` request is issued only when a state root mismatch is detected.
 - **Refinement:** If work package bundle refinement is supported by the target (via `feature-bundle-refinement`), the fuzzer may send a `RefineBundle` and the fuzzer target must send a `WorkReport` in response.
-Only refine should be invoked, however; the core `core-index`, authorization gas used `auth-gas-used` and authorization trace `auth-trace` is provided in the bundle for inclusion in the WorkReport to represent a prior authorization.
+Only refine should be invoked, however; the core `core-index`, authorization gas used `auth-gas-used` and authorization trace `auth-trace` is provided in the `RefineBundle` for inclusion in the `WorkReport` to represent a prior authorization.
 The `service` and `code-hash` for each work item may be found in the previously transmitted states referenced by the Work package `context` by `anchor` or `lookup-anchor` (for historical lookup).
 For purposes of bounding the number of states, only the last 600 states `SetState` should be considered.
+See **Refinement Failures and Dispute Reporting** below for details.
-- **Refinement failures:** If a work package bundle refinement fails, the target must return a work report regardless, and then wait for another block or refine bundle from the target as usual.
-If the target supports the retrieval of exported segments (via `feature-exports`), the fuzzer may send a `GetExports` request with either the work package hash or the exported segment root and the target must send `Exports` in response.
-The `GetExports` request is issued only when a work report mismatch is detected, and will reference only the most recently refined work package bundle.
+- **PVM Tracing:** If PVM Tracing is supported by the target (via `feature-pvm-tracing`), the fuzzer may attempt to resolve disputes in accumulation state root matches, work report matching, and authorization output with a `GetPVMTrace` message for which the target must respond with a `PVMTrace`, containing a subset of steps.
+See  **PVM Tracing (experimental)** below for details.
 - **Error handling:** Receiving an unexpected or malformed message results in immediate session termination.
 - **Timeouts:** The fuzzer may impose time limits on the target’s responses.